elkuku/g11n/readme.md

 ## Use cases

 * The Joomla!
 Tracker Application - https://github.com/joomla/jissues
-    * There is also some documentation: https://github.com/joomla/jissues/blob/master/Documentation/Internationalisation/Localisation.md
+    * There is also some [documentation](https://github.com/joomla/jissues/blob/master/Documentation/Internationalisation/Localisation.md)